MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-protect-devices.md

 search.appverid:
 - BCS160
 - MET150
-description: "An overview on how to protect devices"
+description: "An overview on how to protect devices with Defender"
 ---

-# Protect devices
+# Protect devices with Defender for Business

 ## Overview

 Welcome to your final critical mission.
-Here, you will initiate the capabilities of Defender to protect all the devices in your organization, making it a veritable citadel.
+Here, you will initiate the capabilities of the great Defender to protect all the devices in your organization, making it a veritable citadel.
 Onboard with Defender to ensure malware and antivirus is always up-to-date, and set policies that make your systems lock-tight.
-Rest assured you're fully protected once these objectives have been achieved!
+Rest assured, you're fully protected once these objectives have been achieved!

 Your mission objectives: